gevincen/Bible_Studies/Most_Holy_Faith_Part_1.md

 Exodus 25:40 KJV
 And look that thou make them after their pattern, which was shewed thee in the mount.

+He had all the kowledge that he studied in Egypt.
+Shikkim wood, thorny wood, why not lebanon or kedar wood? covering of tabernacle was
 Use the pattern or his own idea
 Thorny wood
 Why can't use other woods